Zig (programming language): Memory handling

 fn repeat(allocator: Allocator, original: []const u8, times: usize) Allocator.Error![]const u8;

-In this code, the allocator variable is passed a struct that describes what code should perform the allocation, and the repeat function returns either the resulting string or, using the optional type as indicated by the !, an Allocator.Error.
+In this code, the allocator variable is passed a struct that describes what code should perform the allocation, and the repeat function returns either the resulting string or, using the error union type as indicated by the !, an Allocator.Error.
 By directly expressing the allocator as an input, memory allocation is never "hidden" within another function, it is always exposed to the API by the function that is ultimately calling for the memory to be allocated.
 No allocations are performed inside Zig’s standard library.
 Further, as the struct can point to anything, one can use alternative allocators, even ones written in the program.
 This can allow, for instance, small-object allocators that do not use the operating system functions that normally allocate an entire memory page.

-Optional types are an example of a language feature that offers general functionality while still being simple and generic.
+The optional type is also an example of a language feature that offers general functionality while still being simple and generic.
 They do not have to be used to solve null pointer problems; they are also useful for any type of value where "no value" is an appropriate answer.
 Consider a function countTheNumberOfUsers that returns an integer, and an integer variable, theCountedUsers that holds the result.
 In many languages, a magic number would be placed in theCountedUsers to indicate that countTheNumberOfUsers has not yet been called, while many implementations would just set it to zero.
 In Zig, this could be implemented as an var theCountedUsers: ?i32 = null which sets the variable to a clear "not been called" value.

 Another more general feature of Zig that also helps manage memory problems is the concept of defer, which marks some code to be performed at the end of a scope no matter what happens, including possible runtime errors.
 If a particular function allocates some memory and then disposes of it when the operation is complete, one can add a line to defer a free to ensure it is released no matter what happens.

-Zig memory management avoids hidden allocations.
+The Zig standard library avoids hidden allocations.
 Allocation is not managed in the language directly.
 Instead, heap access is done via the standard library, explicitly.

 Direct interaction with C

-Zig promotes a gradual approach to portability that combines new Zig code with existing C code.
-To do this, it aims to make interaction with existing C libraries as seamless as possible.
-Zig imports its own libraries with the @import directive, typically in this fashion:
+Zig promotes a gradual approach to portability by providing direct interoperability of Zig code with C code, allowing code from one language to call code from the other.
+Since 0.16.0, this is implemented through Zig's build system, by enabling C libraries to be defined within the build.zig file of the Zig project, to enable for the Zig code to import the C libraries through the use of the @import keyword.

+For inclusion of C code in a primarily Zig project, this is typically implemented in the build.zig file, in a similar fashion to the following example (note that this example is only of the relevant code):